GeoscienceAustralia/PyRate/README.md

 - a web browser.

 ## Virtualenv setup for `PyRate`
-(This is broken at the moment due to GDAL, please use anaconda instructions below) It is recommended that you create a `virtualenv` to run the `tlda` code.
+(This is broken at the moment due to GDAL.
+Please use anaconda instructions below) It is recommended that you create a `virtualenv` to run the `tlda` code.

 These instructions are for `ubuntu 14.04` and is expected to work for most newer versions of `ubuntu`.
 The `virtualenv` and the requirements can be installed using the following steps.